RocketChat/packer-configs/README.md

-# rc-server-deployment-methods
-Automation for our RocketChat server deployment methods
+# RC packer files for DO, AWS and Oracle markeplace images